2024–25 Supercoppa Italiana

 The 2024–25 Supercoppa Italiana (branded as the EA SPORTS FC Supercup for sponsorship reasons) was the 37th edition of the Supercoppa Italiana.

-2023–24 Serie A runners-up AC Milan defeated 2023–24 Serie A winners Inter Milan 3–2 in the final, securing an eighth overall Supercoppa Italiana title.
+2023–24 Serie A runners-up AC Milan defeated 2023–24 Serie A winners Inter Milan 3–2 in the final, securing an eighth Supercoppa Italiana title.

 Qualification

 The tournament featured the winners and runners-up of the 2023–24 Serie A and 2023–24 Coppa Italia.

 Qualified teams

 The following four teams qualified for the tournament.
 Atalanta qualified for the first time in their history.